blackRjb/Rogue-Season-5/README.md

 #new logic method on target selector for the totem umbracrux

+#Hybrid logic updated, should now work for all abilities

-ToDo : rework shadow clone ulti for better logic // add more slide_bar delay for other spell // keep working on Hybrid logic for other spe than barrage
+-->ToDo : rework shadow clone ulti for better logic // add more slide_bar delay for other spell